-The Cirrus 620 features a T-shape rear-profile.
+The Cirrus 620 features a T-shape rear profile.
 Why did you choose that design approach?

 Scott: When we were designing the 620, we looked at where the 720 failed and where we could pull weight out.
-From that research, the T-shape rear profile became obvious.
+From that research, the T-shaped rear profile became obvious.
 With the tailgate steps offered on some new pickup trucks, it made even more sense.

 Brent: Removing and reinstalling a tailgate is cumbersome.
 With the T-shape rear profile of the 620, it’s not necessary to remove the tailgate.
 You can leave it on, even with a short bed.

 What trucks will the Cirrus 620 fit?

 Brent: The Cirrus 620 will fit half-ton, three-quarter ton, and one-ton trucks.
 The best part is that it can be loaded into short or long bed trucks.
 With 6-foot short beds, you can close the tailgate.
 With a 5.5-foot bed, like my own personal Ford F-150 has, you can leave the tailgate on, like a back porch.

 Is the 620 built with the same wood-free, aluminum frame, closed-cell foam, and Azdel composite laminated walls as the 820?